 - R v RH (2015) Successful defence of an alleged violent attempted robbery whilst in possession of a firearm.

 Over the years, Jane has been instructed in a number of cases involving large-scale drugs supply and importation, people smuggling and sham marriages, both on her own and as a led junior.
 Through prosecuting such cases, she has become familiar with dealing with sensitive disclosure and the difficulties that can arise with such material.
 Jane has also developed strong tactical skills whilst defending in cases which involve sensitive material.

-Jane has considerable experience in prosecuting and defending fraud and other dishonesty cases of all kinds, from large-scale identity fraud to offences contrary to the Insolvency Act.
+Jane has considerable experience in prosecuting and defending fraud and other dishonesty cases of all kinds, from large-scale identity and boiler room fraud to offences contrary to the Insolvency Act.
 She is currently instructed by the Serious Fraud Office.
 Jane is highly skilled in the essential elements of a fraud practice – she is able to marshal large amounts of evidence, distil it into a workable and comprehensible form and home in on the key issues.
 Her eye for detail and meticulous preparation have brought her considerable success in prosecuting and defending serious fraud and corporate crime.

 Jane has built up considerable experience in complicated confiscation proceedings and is well-versed in the Proceeds of Crime Act (POCA), the Drug Trafficking Act (DTA) and Criminal Justice Act (CJA) confiscation regimes as well as the restraint legislative framework.
 She has advised on the impact of property freezing orders, restraint orders, management receivership orders and confiscation orders upon the recovery of debt by a local authority.
 She has drafted s.17 POCA defendant’s responses and has also represented clients in contested cash forfeiture proceedings.